georgexyz19/inkscapetutorial.org/content/posts/extension7_shape_elements.md

 ......
 ```

-If we have an `rect` shape element in an SVG file, it will be an `Rectangle` object in
+If an SVG file contains an `rect` shape element, it will become an `Rectangle` object in
 memory when `inkex` loads and parses the file.
 When we write user extensions, we can
 create objects of those custom element classes, and add them to a containing
 element such as layer or group.